AtomicConductor/AtomicConductor.github.io/docs/client_tools/deadline.md

 <li>Add <code>submit_to_conductor.py</code> as a Job menu script.
 The path to the icon is <code>deadline_plugin/custom/scripts/General/conductor_logo.ico</code>
 <img src="../../../image/deadline/script_menu_repo.jpg"/>

-<li>The Deadline workers running on Conductor instances need to connect to your repository via a Remote Connection Server (RCS).
+<li>The Deadline Workers running on Conductor instances need to connect to your repository via a Remote Connection Server (RCS).
 See the <a href="https://docs.thinkboxsoftware.com/products/deadline/10.0/1_User%20Manual/manual/remote-connection-server.html">Deadline documentation</a> for more details.</li><p>

 <li>To properly connect to your Deadline RCS, you need to provide the hostname/port and the client certificate (.pfx).
 Client certificates with passwords <strong>are not</strong> supported.
 To provide theses values, you can either set the environment variables <code>CONDUCTOR_DEADLINE_PROXY</code> and <code>CONDUCTOR_DEADLINE_SSL_CERTIFICATE</code> or modify the code directly in the submit script:
 <img src="../../../image/deadline/rcs_env_variables.png"/>